Ochiltree County DWI Court Process

 -

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens decides your guilt or innocence.
-Alternatively, you can choose a bench trial, where the judge makes the decision.
+Jury vs. Bench Trial: You have the right to choose whether your trial will be decided by a jury or by a judge (a bench trial).
+In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
+In a bench trial, the judge makes that decision.

 -

-What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of two or more of those substances.
+What the Prosecution Must Prove: To convict you of DUI in Texas, the prosecution must prove beyond a reasonable doubt that you were intoxicated while operating a motor vehicle in a public place.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of two or more of those substances into your body.

 -